 “(11) The technical compound with the specified concentration limits may contain up to 12 % water and up to 1 % organic impurities.”

-Chapter 2.5
+2.2.52.4 In the last sentence, after “The formulations” add “not listed in this provision but”.

-2.5.3.2.4 In the last sentence, after “The formulations” add “not listed in this provision but”.
+[OTIF secretariat proposes to replace "this provision" by "this sub-section" which is more precise.]

 In the table, add the following new entries in proper order: